 Bill Gonyo

-Spica 74k Spica (T-AFS-9) prepares to conduct a simultaneous Refueling at Sea (RAS) with Amphibious Assault Ship Saipan (LHA 2) (top) and Amphibious Transport Dock Ponce (LPD 15) (bottom).
+Spica 74k USNS Spica (T-AFS-9) prepares to conduct a simultaneous Refueling at Sea (RAS) with Amphibious Assault Ship USS Saipan (LHA 2) (top) and Amphibious Transport Dock USS Ponce (LPD 15) (bottom).
 Saipan and Ponce are part of Amphibious Task Force East (AFT-E), underway on an un-scheduled deployment in support of Operation Enduring Freedom.

 US Navy photo # 030131-N-2972R-056 by PH3 Angel Roman-Otero.